Faraz-ahmed-shaikh/cardpulse-credit-card-analytics-lakehouse/README.md

 - **Type 1** → update the current record in place (e.g. a card count)
 - **Type 2** → close the current version, open a new historical one (e.g. a risk grade change)

-**Merge Based Idempotancy** — Apart from SCD Type 1 & 2 in Customers, the Cards and Transactions uses Merge based idempotancy (which supports Type 1 SCD)
+**MERGE-based idempotency** — Apart from SCD Type 1 & 2 in Customers, the Cards and Transactions uses Merge based idempotancy (which supports Type 1 SCD)

 This avoids creating unnecessary customer history for every trivial field update.